LogRocket Interviews: Is scoping more trouble than it’s worth? - LogRocket Blog

 “The thing with quarterly planning or big project planning is that you’re trying to stack rank bang for buck.
 You’re going to have to do this, but you want to keep it super vague and you want to avoid it turning into calendar delivery times.
 You also want to avoid accountability to those timelines.”

-When scoping projects at Wayfair, Jordan’s team employs a version of the objective and key results (OKR) methodology, a goal-setting framework that aligns stakeholders around measurable objectives.
+When scoping projects at his current company, Jordan’s team employs a version of the objective and key results (OKR) methodology, a goal-setting framework that aligns stakeholders around measurable objectives.
 This gives engineers some autonomy to change course and respond to discoveries during development because they aren’t held accountable for completing every single goal outlined in scoping.

 “The nice thing about OKRs is that you’re only supposed to hit like 70 percent of them,” says Jordan.
 “I use that wiggle factor as an excuse, basically, to not estimate super precisely.
 The fact that I don’t have to hit all of them means that if some of them turn out to be super, super hard, I can scrap them.
 If some of them are surprisingly easy, we check those off.